Available until February 14, 2019

 3. Inform clients about operational changes that will result from the plan restatements

 CE Credit: 2 ARA, 2 ERPA, 2 JBEA Noncore

 Robert Richter is a vice president with FIS Relius.
 He manages the consulting department and is instrumental in authoring and supporting the FIS retirement plan documents.
 Robert is a frequent lecturer and author on matters involving qualified retirement plans and cafeteria plans.
-He served as President of the American Retirement Association (2017 and in 2012 (when it was the American Society of Pension Professionals and Actuaries).
+He served as President of the American Retirement Association in 2017 and 2012, when it was the American Society of Pension Professionals and Actuaries.
 Robert is a member of numerous other organizations, including the Florida Bar and the American College of Employee Benefits Council.

 |ASPPA Member: $115

 Registration for on-demand recorded webcast includes unlimited viewing of the webcast recording to play any time before the one-year expiration date, webcast outline, and any additional presentation materials.
 Recordings are available one week after the live webcast takes place.

 Please click here for information on package pricing for classroom style webcasts and web-course viewing.
 For more details on additional training package offerings, please contact email@example.com.

 Methods of Registration:

 To prevent duplication of payment, please select only one method of registration.
 Once your registration is processed, you will receive an electronic registration confirmation to the email address listed on your registration form.